kiwicopple/paul.copplest.one/docs/blog/leadership.md

 When leadership is forgotten, leaders appear.

 If you want to remove something, you must first allow it to grow.
-If you want to grow something, you must first allow it to be fester.
+If you want to grow something, you must first allow it to fester.
 The soft overcomes the stubborn; system emerges from chaos.
 Let your workings remain a mystery.
 Just show people the results.